Study finds disparities in demand for online learning resources between low and high-income areas

 Search intensity rose twice as much in areas with above median socioeconomic status (measured by household income, parental education, and computer and internet access) as in areas with below mean socioeconomic status.
 Search intensity for school-centered resources, for example, increased by 15 percent for each additional $10,000 in mean household income and by roughly 50 percent for each 10 percentage point increase in the fraction of households with broadband internet and a computer.
 Areas with more rural schools and Black students saw lower increases in search intensity.
 Socioeconomic gaps widened both between and within the country’s four Census regions (Northeast, Midwest, South, and West).

 Governor Walz unveiled Minnesota’s reopening plan today.
-According to the plan, Minnesota school districts will be allowed flexibility on reopening depending on how many cases of coronavirus they have.
+Under the plan, which is named Safe Learning Plan, Minnesota school districts will be allowed flexibility on reopening depending on how many cases of coronavirus they have.

 In schools that do open, masks would be required — and provided by the state — for both students and teachers.
 As in the first months of the pandemic, schools that are not fully open would be required to provide free childcare for school-age children of critical workers.
 Schools will also have to accommodate any students that do not want to return to in-person classes with options for full-time distance learning.

+But given what we already know about online learning and access disparities, this only means that low-income students in the metro region will be placed at a disadvantage under this plan.
 There has already been evidence showing how low-income students disproportionately suffer from school closures.
 This is because they tend to have trouble accessing online learning materials.
 Additionally, they are more likely to live in areas where they face more disruptions to learning than high-income students.
-The new plan will exacerbate these already existing achievement gaps.

 All in all, for low-income students, Walz’s opening plan is especially costly.